On Merge Trees and Discrete Morse Functions on Paths and Trees: Abstract

 \section{Abstract}

 In this work we answer an open question asked by Johnson--Scoville.
 We show that each merge tree is represented by a discrete Morse function on a path.
 Furthermore, we present explicit constructions for two different but related kinds of discrete Morse functions on paths that induce any given merge tree.
 A refinement of the used methods allows us to define notions of equivalence of discrete Morse functions on trees which give rise to a bijection between equivalence classes of discrete Morse functions and isomorphism classes of certain labeled merge trees.
-We also compare our work to similar results of Curry.
+We also compare our results to similar ones from the literature, in particular to work by Curry.

 \begingroup

 \endgroup